ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Revised criterion for the AS to choose a token series identifier.

-* Updated semantics of the "ace_profile" parameter.
+* Extended semantics of the "ace_profile" parameter.

+* Specified means for C and the AS to coordinate on the exchange of public authentication credentials.

 * Removed content on bidirectional access control.